 As this is an online election, any phone, tablet, laptop, computer etc is technically a voting station.
 Therefore, the following rules should be observed;

-- You and your campaign team MUST NOT use the log in details of students to cast votes on their behalf, even with permission.
+- Do not use the log in details of students to cast votes on their behalf, even with permission.

 All of the above are serious breaches of election rules and can lead to disqualification from the election

 Candidate Behaviour/ Conduct